-We are making this sophisticated investment model available to a limited number of subscribers – at No Cost – $0.
+We are making this sophisticated investment model available to a limited number of subscribers – at NO COST; $0!
 This offer serves as a trial for both you and our company.
 For us, it provides an opportunity to see if this is a viable way to introduce investors to the ETFOptimize products.
 For you, it is a way to find out if quantitative ETF investing is right for you.
-It's an opportunity that is a win-win proposition!
+A win-win proposition for both of us!

 The S&P 500 Conservative Strategy is a sophisticated, quantitative ETF investment strategy just like our higher-performance, Premium (paid) Strategies.
 The only difference is that this strategy has been de-tuned by 1) removing all leveraged and inverse ETF components, and 2) modifying the selection algorithms to make its decisions lean towards conservatism.
 The strategy is limited to just two positions: SPY (the SPDR S&P 500 ETF) and SHY (the iShares 1-3 Year Treasury Bond ETF).
 Designed for those investors who eschew leveraged ETF's, the strategy provides a very-smooth performance curve beginning at inception in July 2000.
 Plus, the strategy still produces a return that is more than TRIPLE the return of the S&P 500 benchmark over the same 18+ year time period.

 Each weekend, subscribers will receive complete strategy details, including new updates to the positions, comprehensive news and statistics for the Current Positions, transaction documentation, Closed Position performance documentation, and extensive performance data with charts, all updated each weekend.